UniversalDependencies/docs/_el/dep/dislocated.md

 layout: relation
 title: 'dislocated'
 shortdef: 'dislocated elements'
+udver: '2'
 ---

 The `dislocated` relation is used for fronted or postposed elements that do not fulfill the usual core grammatical relations of a sentence, especially in sentences from transcribed speech.
 The dislocated elements attach to the head of the clause to which they belong: